• Skincare

 Luxury beauty * Self care * Sustainability

-Which means the results stick around for a really long time, sans both harsh chemicals or wallet-busting skincare rituals.
-And it’s all rooted in some very comprehensive science.
+This means the results stick around for a long time, sans both harsh chemicals or wallet-busting skincare rituals.
+And it’s all rooted in some very comprehensive science, which is recognized by all the top medical institutions, including John Hopkins and Mount Sinai.

-So, time to give some simple Ayurvedic home remedies a try?
+So, time to give some simple Ayurvedic home remedies a try for clearer, smoother skin?

 Add enough honey (Manuka versions are most potent) to a tablespoon of cinnamon powder to make a paste.
-Apply a thin layer of this paste on your pimples before going to bed at night.
+Apply a thin layer of this paste to your pimples before bed at night.
 Wash off with warm water in the morning; repeat for a fortnight.

-Why does it work?
+Why does this work?
 Honey is antibacterial and anti-fungal, thus speeding up the healing process of acne.
 It also helps detox the skin by literally mopping up impurities from within your pores.
-Plus, it’s loaded with antioxidants and moisturisers to repair any damage and prevent scarring.
+Plus, it’s loaded with antioxidants and moisturizers to repair damage and prevent scarring.

 Cinnamon, in the meantime, is anti-fungal, anti-viral and anti-microbial.
-It’s also chockfull with powerful antioxidants that help prevent the premature destruction of healthy skin cells.
+It’s also chockfull of powerful antioxidants that help prevent the premature destruction of healthy skin cells.

 Grind 10-15 neem leaves (or buy the powdered version) and mix with a pinch of turmeric powder.
 Add enough raw milk or warm water to make a paste and apply this on your pimples; wash off after 20-30 minutes.
 Repeat as required.